 In [28], the finite element analysis of a nine-branch cultivator machine is presented.
 A cultivator is an important agricultural machine used in land preparation.
-The main purpose of this analysis is to identify errors and failures in the shovel due to varying loading conditions at different speeds and in intermediate black soil.
+The main purpose of this analysis is to find the error and failure in the shovel due to different loading conditions at different speeds and in the intermediate black soil.

-Existing cultivator machines produced by local manufacturers tend to fail after approximately one season.
-The CAD model of the rake was created using CREO-parametric software, and then, using ANSYS software, finite element analysis was performed to determine the stresses (Fig. 4).
+Existing cultivator machines made by local manufacturers fail after about a season.
+The CAD model of the rake was created using CREOparametric software, and then, using ANSYS software, finite element analysis was performed to determine the stresses (Fig. 4).
 The maximum and minimum main stresses were 5.1726 MPa and 0.20944 MPa, respectively, with a total change of 0.076953 mm.
 The maximum amount of stress did not exceed the yield point because deformation does not cause failure in the rake [28].